OlDovgan/BecomeDeveloper2024Test/README.md

 # BecomeDeveloper2024Test
-Test
-To run the program, the text file must be in the same directory as the jar file.
+To run the program, the text file (10m.txt) must be in the same directory as the jar file (Test2.jar).